This website is best viewed in a browser that supports web standards.

 View Dr. Mottet's vita here.

 Dr. Greg Haddock was named Vice Provost and Dean of the Graduate School in July 2010.
-His responsibilities as Vice Provost include overseeing Outreach, International Affairs and the campus grants coordinator.
+His responsibilities as Vice Provost include overseeing Northwest – Kansas City, International Programs and the campus grants coordinator.

 Dr. Haddock has held a wide range of roles during his 14 years at Northwest, including Faculty Senate president, chair of the geology and geography department, and two years as interim graduate dean.